alexa/alexa-auto-sdk/modules/core/README.md

 ### Implementing NetworkInfoProvider

-The engine provides callbacks for implementing network information requests from AVS and to inform the engine of network changes.
+The Engine provides callbacks for implementing network information requests from AVS and to inform the Engine of network changes.
 This is optional and dependent on the platform implementation.

-To implement a custom NetworkInfoProvider handler to provide network info using the default engine NetworkInfoProvider class the `aace::network::NetworkInfoProvider` class should be extended:
+To implement a custom NetworkInfoProvider handler to provide network info using the default Engine NetworkInfoProvider class the `aace::network::NetworkInfoProvider` class should be extended:

     #include <AACE/Network/NetworkInfoProvider.h>